 - Read our latest research Adding Trees - A Prescription for Health, Happiness and Fufilment

-Author: Hasmukh ChandHasmukh joined Planet Ark to support the National Tree Day campaign in 2016.
+Author: Hasmukh ChandHasmukh was part of the National Tree Day campaign in 2016.
 He has a wealth of experience working with other great environmental organisations, as well as a degree in environmental science.
 Hasmukh also volunteers with the SES and continues to support other environment groups as a volunteer.

 - Five things you shouldn't put in the recycling bin - ever! »

 - National Recycling Week 11-17 November 2019 »

 - Aussie businesses recognising “business as usual” is not an option »

 - 8 ways to spring clean sustainably »

 - Climate activism empowering youth worldwide »